 - This post is an account of my personal experience hiking Simonsberg in Stellenbosch and is not intended to serve as a detailed written guide.

 - The trail described is fairly easy to follow in good weather however it does not have any trail signage.
 In foul weather the mountain may be closed to hikers, but as always conditions on what appears a fine day can change at higher elevation, especially with cloud forming and reducing visibility.
 Always head out prepared no matter the weather conditions in the morning, and know how to read a map.

 - The trail described is rocky, rugged and often in the steep sections it is loose and easy to slip or fall.
 Take caution, especially on the descent, and pay attention to the trail in the mid to upper sections which can be vague in places.

 - Visit www.simonsbergconservancy.co.za for more details on the area.

-- The best way to experience a Simonsberg is to get a professionally guided mountain experience where interpretation of the natural environment adds huge value.
-Contact me at firstname.lastname@example.org for rates and to make a booking or take a look at www.tablemountaintrekstours.com/treks for more hiking options around Cape Town.
+- A good way to experience any new trail, such as Simonsberg, is to get a professional mountain guide where interpretation of the natural environment adds huge value, along with taking away the risks involved with navigation.
+Contact me at firstname.lastname@example.org for more, or take a look at www.tablemountaintrekstours.com/treks for guided hiking options around Cape Town.